sharandac/My-TTGO-Watch/README.md

 ## bluetooth

-The bluetooth notification work with [gadgetbridge](https://gadgetbridge.org) verry well.
+The bluetooth notification work with [gadgetbridge](https://gadgetbridge.org) very well.
 But keep in mind, bluetooth in standby reduces the battery runtime.
 In connection with [OsmAnd](https://osmand.net) the watch can also be used for navigation.
 Please use the osmand app, otherwise a lot of messages will be displayed.

 # for the programmers